Eyelashes no doubt fall under the category of underrated facial features that greatly affect the overall look of a person.

-Eat nuts, stop hair loss.
+Eat nuts, and stop hair loss.
 Makes for a pretty good slogan, eh?
 (Or no, whatever) Almonds, peanuts, walnuts, macadamias, cashews, what have you, they’re all good for your hair including your eyelashes.

-First of all, a lot of nuts such as walnuts, cashews, and butternuts are rich in omega 3 fatty acids.
+First of all, a lot of nuts such as walnuts, cashews, and butternuts are rich in omega-3 fatty acids.
 As we’ve mentioned earlier these promote healthy scalp and hair follicles.